Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

 - ``-filter_complex``

   + The FFmpeg ``-filter_complex`` flag allows combining multiple filters together using a graph-like syntax.
-This example uses the :option:`multiscale_xma`, ``split`` and ``fps`` filters to create 5 output resolutions from the input stream.
+This example uses the :option:`multiscale_xma`, ``split`` and ``fps`` filters to create 5 output resolutions from the input stream along with the corresponding audio streams.
   + The :option:`multiscale_xma` filter configures the Xilinx hardware-accelerated scaler to produce 4 output resolutions (1280x720p60, 848x480p30, 640x360p30, and 288x160p30).
 For each output, the width, height and frame rate are defined with ``out_<n>_width``, ``out_<n>_height`` and  ``out_<n>_rate``.
 The 4 outputs of the :option:`multiscale_xma` filter are identified as ``a``, ``b``, ``c`` and ``d`` respectively.
   + The ``split`` and ``fps`` software filters are used to split the ``a`` stream into ``aa`` and ``ab`` and then drop the framerate of ``ab`` to 30 fps to produce the ``abb`` 1280x720p30 stream.

 - ``-map "[ID]"``

-  + Selects an output of the filter graph.
+  + Selects a video output of the filter graph.
 The flags that follow apply to the selected stream.

 - ``-b:v <SIZE>``